una/una.github.io/_posts/blog/2017-01-26-save-for-offline.md

 ## Offline Switch

 By giving our users the option to save a post for offline reading, we're not taking up valuable space in their cache without permission.
-I wanted to give you all the option to save posts for web by clicking this download button next to the article title:
+I wanted to give you all the *option* to save posts for web by clicking a download button next to the article title:

 ![Example header with save for offline button](../images/posts/save-for-offline/exbg.jpg)

 It's important to note that despite the Service Worker being separate from your page, its cache is still accessible from within the page's JavaScript.
 So let's go back to our application logic and add some more code.

-Essentially all we need to do is add an event listener to the trigger element (in this case it's `.offline-btn`), add resources we want to cache, and then update the existing cache with those resources.
+Essentially all we need to do is add an event listener to the trigger element (in this case it's `.offline-btn`), populate the resources we want to cache, and then update the existing cache with those resources.
+In the example, I'm adding the http request text, inline images, and the audio file to the cache upon clicking `.offline-btn`:

-I used this separate button to also cache the audio track for each post, and the example below shows this to illustrate that you can pass multiple items into your cache.
-I'm adding the http request text, inline images, and the audio file.

 All in all, it looks like: